kyuinHwang/ko2pathway/README.md

 💡 Tip: Make sure the --module_file argument points to the correct location of your KEGG module file.

+The demo runs in a few seconds on a standard desktop environment.

 Or run each script individually for modular control:

 ## Scripts